USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 - practical application of the results of scientific research or development work, in particular in industrial, scientific or commercial activity;

-- commercialisation of scientific results and know-how related to these results;
+- commercialising scientific results and know-how related to these results;

-- implementation of an original design, technological or artistic achievement;
+- implementing an original design, technological or artistic achievement;

-- expanding international cooperation to improve the quality of scientific research, development work, education or to support the economic or social development of a region or country;
+- expanding international cooperation to improve the quality of scientific research, development work, the teaching and learning process or to support the economic or social development of a region or country;

-- developing cooperation with the socio-economic environment, in particular in order to: – conducting scientific research or development works for the benefit of entrepreneurs, – developing education and in-service training programmes adapted to the socio-economic needs of the region or the country;
+- developing cooperation with the socio-economic environment, in particular in order to: – conduct scientific research or development works for the benefit of entrepreneurs, – develop further professional training programmes adapted to the socio-economic needs of the region or the country;

 The award may be granted on the Minister’s own initiative or at the request of the Rector.